SIMEXP/GCN_package/README.md

     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── gcn_package        <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
     │   ├── data           <- Modules for custom pytorch datasets & utils.